Ujj1225/PaperPal/README.md

 ### Model

-- Dependencies concerning model are mentioned in [requirements.txt](./LSTM_model/requirement.txt)
+- LLMWare's specialized model namely "slim-summary-tool" and "slim-boolean-tool" is used for this project.

 ## License